boredtea/milan-hackathon/README.md

  * Also update `csv_path` to the path where the local csv is located.
  * Update the `cv2.VideoCapture(1)` index to the appropriate camera.
  * Execute the command `python tesseract_OCR.py` from the terminal.
+ * Execute the command `python tesseract_OCR_sheet.py` from the terminal to make changes to Google sheet which is public.

 ## USAGE
 -----